 GST ushered in a new India on 1st July 2017.
 Never has India seen such a huge tax reform before.
-GST is also bringing in new concepts such as mixed and composite supply, time of supply and most importantly the GST Compliance Rating.
+GST has also brought in new concepts such as mixed and composite supply, time of supply and most importantly the GST Compliance Rating.

 What is GST Compliance Rating?

 Simply put, the GST compliance rating is akin to a performance ranking of all registered taxable persons which tells you how compliant they are with respect to the GST provisions.
 This will be irrespective of nature, size, or turnover of the business.